Frequently Asked Questions

 All athletes must have long hair tied back, bare feet, and all jewelry removed.
-Athletes can wear a body suit or other athletic clothing.
-Shirts that will not go up over their heads when upside down are ideal, as well as bottoms which do not have buttons or zippers.
+Athletes can wear a bodysuit or other athletic clothing.
+Shirts that will not go up over their heads when upside down are ideal, as well as bottoms that do not have buttons or zippers.
 Skirts/tutus/dresses are not recommended as they get tangled and caught on equipment and can rip.

 24. Is gymnastics a safe sport?

-Like all sports/activities gymnastics does have some risk elements, however our staff is trained to provide a safe learning environment which allows athletes to learn skills through progressions in a safe manner.
+Like all sports/activities, gymnastics does have some risk elements, however, our staff is trained to provide a safe learning environment that allows athletes to learn skills through progressions in a safe manner.
 All of our surfaces and equipment in the gym are padded and are reviewed monthly during a safety inspection conducted by our Joint Health and Safety Committee.

 For general program questions please contact us: